Zanzibar is world famous among travellers and tourists for its white sandy beaches and historic Stone Town, a UNESCO World Heritage Site.

 - Volunteers will wake up and meet for breakfast at around 7:30am before being taken to their allocated project at around 8:30am to start their day’s volunteering.
 (It can be very hot in Zanzibar, so it is important that volunteers keep well-hydrated and work at a steady pace.)

 - Depending on the allocated construction work, a typical morning session might include cementing bricks for a new classroom, painting existing classrooms, or screeding classroom walls and floors.
+It is important to note that there is not always the required funding or equipment for construction work to take place; in these instances, we appreciate volunteers’ understanding and flexibility to get involved with other essential tasks such as helping with teaching.

 - At around 10:30am, volunteers can stop for morning break with the children, when they take time to have a snack and play games.